skhaz/avaaz-engineering-exercise/README.md

 Your task is to build a solution that allows a user to search data using several filters:

 - Date range
 - Title
 - URL

 Using the language and tools of your choice, create a solution that:

--   Ingests JSON source metadata (see the `input` folder)
+- Ingests JSON source data (see the `input` folder)
 - Stores normalized data
 - Queries the data (using the filters described above)
 - Outputs the results

 ## Evaluation criteria

 When reviewing your solution, we will test to see if it:

 - Can be run by our engineers using a Docker container
 - Solves the challenges laid out in the instructions
--   Normalizes the source metadata, accounting for any variations
+- Normalizes the source data, accounting for any variations
 - Validates user inputs, accounting for security and accuracy

 ### Submitting